HomeHow To GuidesHow To Build an In-Ground Fire Pit

 “Natural Stone Fire Pit”

 For a more rustic-looking fire pit, use flat natural stones to create a fire ring.
-This approach works best for a larger pit due to the irregular-shaped stones, so plan on creating a circle of at least 3 feet in diameter.
+Due to the irregular-shaped stones, this approach works best for a larger pit, so plan on creating a circle of at least 3 feet in diameter.

-Once the firepit hole has been dug out, begin stacking the stones around the perimeter.
-While you could stop with One Tier, this is one of those fire pit designs that are way more eye-catching if you add a few layers – making it 2 – 3 tiers high.
+After the fire pit hole has been dug out, stack the stones around the perimeter.
+While you could stop with One Tier, this fire pit design is way more eye-catching if you add a few layers, making it two to three tiers high.

 When you finish building this simple fire pit design, you’ll be amazed by how much natural beauty it will add to any backyard.